salimdellali/langchain-capabilities/slides.md

   - store the result in `result`

 - NOTE:
-  - IntelliSense will complain if there is a mismatch between the expected parameters and received arguments (show example)
+  - IntelliSense will complain if there is a mismatch in the prompt variable names (show example)

 ---

 # Feedback Analyzer

-- the `feedback-analyzer` processes customer feedback by chaining 3 AI powered analyses:
+- the `feedback-analyzer` processes customer feedback by chaining 3 AI-powered analyses:

-  1. Assess the sentiment from the feedback
+  1. Assesses the sentiment from the feedback
-  2. Identify the issues
+  2. Identifies the issues
-  3. Suggest actions to mitigate the issues found
+  3. Suggests actions to mitigate the issues found

-- Return a comprehensive report in a JSON format
+- Returns a comprehensive report in a JSON format

 ---